fenago/datascience-ml-next-level/Lab05-The DataFrame Object/Lab_5.md

 ```

-As with a `Series`, the `ascending` parameter to the `sort_values`
-method is assigned a default argument of True.
-This will sort a column
-of strings in alphabetical order, a column of numbers in increasing
-order, and a column of datetimes in chronological order.

 What if we wanted to find the five youngest players in the NBA?
 We could
 sort the **Birthday** column in reverse chronological order by passing
 `ascending` an argument of False, then take five rows off the top with